-- The University requirements for bachelor's degrees as described in the Undergraduate Education section of the catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Advertising Creative. - The University's Tier II writing requirement for the Advertising Creative major is met by completing Advertising 486.
-That course is referenced in item 3. a. below. - The requirements of the College of Communication Arts and Sciences for the Bachelor of Arts degree. - The following requirements for the major.
+1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of the catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Advertising Creative.

+The University's Tier II writing requirement for the Advertising Creative major is met by completing Advertising 486.
+That course is referenced in item 3. a. below.

+- The requirements of the College of Communication Arts and Sciences for the Bachelor of Arts degree.